kirabase/hyper-shell/readme.md

 ## Usage

 ```
-python dodo.py "A verbal description of the command you'd like to run"
+dodo "A verbal description of the command you'd like to run"
 ```
 Replace your prompt with a natural language description of the task you want to perform.

 ### Command-line options
 - -s, --short: Show only the generated command, without the explanation.
-- -e, --execute: Execute the suggested command.
+- -e, --execute: Execute the suggested command, the last one suggested if no prompt is provided.
-- -c, --continue: Refine the command using the conversational feature of ChatGPT.
+- -c, --continue: Refine the command using a conversational flow.

 ## Examples